 Reggies: In the South Loop, Reggies has been a staple of the Chicago entertainment scene for as long as most people can remember.
 They’re starting to get back into the swing of things with a variety of events on their main stage and rooftop space, including music, trivia, and comedy.

 Lincoln Hall: There are few mid-sized live music venues in the city that do a better job than Lincoln Hall.
 The sound quality is so good, it’s easy to forget you’re not at home listening through high-fidelity headphones.
 Check out some of the upcoming shows on their schedule or tune into a live-streamed session from home.

 Andy’s Jazz Club: The respected jazz institution in River North will be open Thursday through Sunday.
 There will be live music nightly, with two shows a night on Fridays and Saturdays.
 Make your reservations beforehand.

 Live comedy, drag shows, and more

-Lips Drag Dining: Meet all the fabulous divas of Lips when the drag dining experience reopens on Sept.
-24. The ladies, who wear ultra-glamorous face masks, will embody top celebrities from Cher to Taylor Swift to Nicki Minaj and more for opening night.
-The schedule changes throughout the week, with events like Las Vegas showgirls and gospel drag brunch.
+Lips Drag Dining: Meet all the talented ladies of Lips during this drag dining experience.
+The queens embody top celebrities from Cher to Taylor Swift to Nicki Minaj and more.
+The schedule changes throughout the week, with events like Las Vegas showgirls and boozy gospel brunch.